DavidJ7705/SoC_Project/index.md

 ### **Simulation**
 Vivado also supports and provides simulation designs in software.
 Simulation is usually done before pushing the code onto the hardware and before generating bitstreams.
 This however, is a time consuming task and I often found myself waiting a lot as it is a slow process.
-One issue I ran into was that I never set my TestBench as the top of the heirarchy in my simulation sources.
+One issue I ran into was that I never set my TestBench as the top of the hierarchy in my simulation sources.
 Once I set it as the top I was able to run my simulation.
 The simulation image below is of the colour cycle program.

 <img src="https://raw.githubusercontent.com/DavidJ7705/SoC_Project/main/docs/assets/images/simulation.png">